Keyfactor/ejbca-cert-cvc/README.md

 Bouncycastle is licensed under an MIT license.

-# Building
+# Building and testing with Maven

-Having java and ant installed, simply run 'ant' to build the cert-cvc jar, cert-cvc.jar will be placed in the root directory.
+You build, and run JUnit tests with maven.

-Note that the produced cert-cvc.jar is built against the BouncyCastle version included in the lib directory.
+mvn package

-To build against a different BouncyCastle version you must replace the bc jar in lib.
+will build, run tests and place the artefact in 'target'.

 # Using